 In the efforts to empower Women, Youth and Persons with Disabilities and towards the achievement of the targets of 50% for women in SMS, 30% youth and 7% respectively for Persons with Disabilities.
-In the 2023/2024 financial year, the Department achieved 2% against the set target of 2% on employment of Persons with Disabilities.
+In the 2023/ 2024 financial year, the Department achieved 2% against the set target of 2% on employment of Persons with Disabilities.
 In respect of Women at SMS Level the Department achieved 50%.
-Lastly the Department achieved 15% in respect of Youth of the total staff compliment.
-The Department did not achieve the target due to due to the limited number of youth applicants appointed during the financial year.
+Lastly the Department achieved 15% in respect of Youth of the total staff complement.
 The shortfalls would be addressed as the vacant funded posts are filled.
 The Department has been unable to fill the large number of posts that are in the youth category as posts that are filled require experienced candidates, which sometimes excludes those from the youth category.